The new contract increases penalty pay when UPS shorts your paycheck. Track your hours and file a grievance any time that you are underpaid.

 The first step is to get on the 9.5 list which is distributed twice a year and lasts for five months each time.

-Once you are on the 9.5 list, you should file a 9.5 grievance whenever you are over-dispatched and work more than 9.5 hours three times in a work week.
+Once you are on the 9.5 list, you should file a 9.5 grievance whenever you are over-dispatched and work more than 9.5 hours on three days in a work week.

-Depending on the circumstances, a 9.5 grievance can be settled by management adjusting your load, management paying triple time pay for your hours worked over 9.5, or an agreement for triple time penalty on the next violation.
+Depending on the circumstances, a 9.5 grievance can be settled by management paying quadruple time pay for your hours worked over 9.5 or management adjusting your load.

 If management refuses to resolve the grievance, it can be taken to the next step which is the grievance panel.